-AgileBits needs to update 1Password to support the Universal Prompt when it's ready, but the update isn't available yet.
-The "Universal Prompt" section reflects this status as "Waiting on App Provider".
+AgileBits needs to update 1Password to support the Universal Prompt, but the update isn't available yet.
+The "Universal Prompt" section reflects this status as "Waiting on App Provider" with the activation options inaccessible.
 Please contact AgileBits to request Duo Universal Prompt support for 1Password.

-In the meantime, you can use Duo with 1Password and the current Duo prompt experience.
+In the meantime, you can use Duo with 1Password and the traditional prompt experience.

 After AgileBits makes the necessary changes available you may need log in to 1Password as an admin to enable Duo Universal Prompt support.

-You'll later return to the settings on this page to activate the Universal Prompt for your 1Password users once we've released it.
+You'll later return to the settings on this page to activate the Universal Prompt for your 1Password users after AgileBits releases the update.

 Log in to your 1Password for Teams website as an administrative user.